Skyrme-Faddeev Lagrangian from reformulated Georgi-Glashow model: Introduction

 \section{Introduction}

 The Skyrme-Faddeev model \cite{SF1,SF2} is a (3+1)-dimensional modified O(3) sigma-model.
 It includes a term quartic in derivatives to provide a preferred scale and it presents topological solitons, called Hopfions, which have the form of stable closed strings which form knots and links.
-This model has links to lowenergy QCD.
+This model has links to low energy QCD.
 The theory possesses topological knot solitons classified by the homotopy group $ \Pi_{3} (CP^{1}) = Z $, i.e., by the topological Hopf charge.
 It is suggested to interpret such knot solutions as color electric and color magnetic glueball states \cite{Cho1,Niemi1,Cho2,Cho3}.
-One should notice that derivation of a explicit expression for a low energy effective action from the basics of QCD is an extremely difficult problem \cite{Cho4,Cho5,Gies}.
+One should notice that derivation of a explicit expression for a low energy effective action from the basics of QCD is an extremely difficult problem \cite{Cho4,Cho5,Cho51,Gies}.
 There exists a number of various extended Skyrme-Faddeev models where some exact and numeric knot and vortex solutions have been found \cite{Ferreira1,Ferreira2,Ferreira3,Shi}.

-Despite many attempts, the final description of the lowenergy sector of the Yang-Mills theory still remains a challenge for theoretical physicists.
+Despite many attempts, the final description of the low energy sector of the Yang-Mills theory still remains a challenge for theoretical physicists.
 A fascinating approach to this problem is based on some non-perturbative methods which involve soliton solutions.
-The importance of solitons in particle physics has increased meaningfully since it became clear that they could play a role as suitable normal modes in the description of lowenergy regime for some physical theories.
-For example, there are theories that describe color confinement in lowenergy QCD via vortices and monopoles.
+The importance of solitons in particle physics has increased meaningfully since it became clear that they could play a role as suitable normal modes in the description of the low energy regime for some physical theories.
+For example, there are theories that describe color confinement in low energy QCD via vortices and monopoles.